wdawson/okta.github.io/_source/_posts/2018-08-27-build-crud-app-vuejs-netcore.md

 ## Build the ASP.NET Core API

-Inside of our main folder `food-records` navigate to AspNetCore folder and run the following:
+Inside of your main folder `food-records` navigate to AspNetCore folder and run the following:

 ```sh
 dotnet new webapi